markjarzynski/VRTeleoperation/README.md

 2. Enable the Universe and Multiverse repos in Ubuntu: https://help.ubuntu.com/community/Repositories/Ubuntu
 3. Set up a Host-Only network: https://cs4118.github.io/dev-guides/host-only-network.html

+### WSL 2

+Instead of using VirtualBox, you can use WSL2.
+Make sure you're Windows 11, and have the WSL2 GPU drivers so you can do X11 forwarded.

 ### Installing ROS in Ubuntu

 Note: ROSIntegration doesn't communicate with ros noetic, you must use ros melodic.